-From 1 July 2021, the new environment protection laws will take effect.
-EPA will be ready to exercise its powers under the Environment Protection Amendment Act 2018 (the Act) to protect the environment and human health.
+EPA will use its powers under the amended Environment Protection Amendment Act 2017 (the Act) to protect human health and the environment.
 Some parts of the law will come into effect gradually, while others will be enforceable from day one.

-If you have taken reasonable steps to understand and meet your obligations under the Act, we’ll support you.
-We’ll also support businesses with considerable changes to their compliance obligations.
+We’ll support you if you’ve taken reasonable steps to understand and meet your obligations under the Act.
+We’ll also support businesses that must make major changes to their compliance obligations.

-If your legal obligations have not changed significantly, but you haven’t tried to understand or follow the new laws, we’ll act to make sure you meet your obligations.
+If you haven’t tried to understand or follow the new laws, we’ll act to make sure you meet your obligations.

-EPA will take a practical approach to enforcement and will support voluntary compliance.
-How we do this is in our draft Regulatory Strategy 2020-2025 (publication 1800) (the Strategy).
+EPA will take a practical approach to enforcement and support voluntary compliance.
+You can find out how we plan to do this in our draft Regulatory Strategy 2020-2025 (publication 1800) (the Strategy).

-The draft Compliance and Enforcement Policy explains how we will decide whether people have done what they need to do under the new laws to look after the environment and our health.
-If they have not, this policy covers what we can do to make sure they comply.
+The draft Compliance and Enforcement Policy explains how we’ll decide whether people have complied with the new laws.
+The policy covers what we can do to make sure people comply.

-If you currently hold an EPA licence, you’ll continue to do so under the new Act.
+Current EPA licence holders will continue to hold their licences under the new Act.
 We’ll contact all licence holders as we transition to the new laws.